kimh-machine1/rails/README.md

     * Rubygems, provided by Ruby
     * Bundler, a Rubygem that most production Ruby projects will rely on for app dependencies
+      * Bundler relies on the Gemfile and Gemfile.lock to specify dependencies